 The best part about the NASA TT series is that any closed-wheel street or racecar can be used to compete in this series.
 Each car gets placed into one of the seven NASA TT classes.
-We start with our completely unlimited class, TTU, followed by four semi-unlimited classes, TT1, TT2, TT3, and TT4, where classing is based on an “Adjusted Weight/Power Ratio” that is determined by chassis dynamometer testing of the vehicle, vehicle weight, and other Modification Factors that adjust the ratio.
-For cars in classes TTC to TTF, classification begins with an assignment of a base class determined by the car’s original year, make, model, and equipment level specifications.
-Modification Points are then assessed for any factory options or modifications done to the car, and after reaching 20, 40, 60, 80, or 100 modification points, the car is up-classed by one, two, three, four, or five classes, respectively.
+We start with our completely unlimited class, TTU, followed by five semi-unlimited classes, TT1, TT2, TT3, TT4, and TT5 where classing is based on an “Adjusted Weight/Power Ratio” that is determined by chassis dynamometer testing of the vehicle, vehicle weight, and other Modification Factors that adjust the ratio.
+For cars in classes TTD to TTF, classification begins with an assignment of a base class determined by the car’s original year, make, model, and equipment level specifications.
+Modification Points are then assessed for any factory options or modifications done to the car, and after reaching 20, 40, 60, or 80 modification points, the car is up-classed by one, two, three, or four classes, respectively.
 We have a computer program tool to help you determine your car classification here: TT Classer Program.
 Cars in the TTU, TT1, TT2, and TT3 classes may use non-DOT-approved racing tires, but will be assessed a Modification Factor in TT1, TT2, and TT3.
 NASA TT is a contest between drivers competing in a particular class; therefore, a driver may change or substitute a vehicle for one in the same class, and continue to accrue points toward the championship series for the season.
 We also have provisions in the rules for drivers that wish to compete together as teams.